Loading...

 The following additional fees may also apply:

-As mentioned earlier, eBay is seller-oriented whereas Amazon is buyer-oriented which reflects in their refund policies.
-To state that Amazon has won the trust of its customers would be somewhat of an understatement.
+As mentioned earlier, eBay is seller-oriented whereas, Amazon is buyer-oriented, reflecting in their refund policies.
+To state that Amazon has won the trust of its customers is an understatement.
 According to a nationwide survey carried out by Morning Consult, the average American trusts Amazon more than the police or the government.

-Much of this trust can be attributed to its buyer protection policies and in particular, the A-Z Guarantee.
-This feature protects buyers from the misconduct of third-party sellers whether the issue pertains to an item’s condition or delivery times.
-Buyers can easily request returns and refunds if they are unsatisfied with either and failing to resolve the issue may result in harsh penalties.
+Much of this trust can be attributed to its buyer protection policies, particularly the A-Z Guarantee.
+This feature protects buyers from the misconduct of third-party sellers, whether the issue pertains to an item’s condition or delivery times.
+Also, Buyers can quickly request returns and refunds if unsatisfied with either, and failing to resolve the issue may result in harsh penalties.

 Amazon offers sellers an incentive known as Refund Administration Fee.
-According to their policy, whenever a seller offers a refund to a customer who has already paid for an item, Amazon refunds the referral fee.
-However, it deducts a refund administration fee amounting to 20% or $5 from the referral fee, whichever is lower.
-For example, let’s say a seller refunds $30 on an item that had a 10% referral fee.
+According to their policy, whenever a seller refunds a customer who has already paid for an item, Amazon refunds the referral fee.
+However, it deducts a refund administration fee of 20% or $5 from the referral fee, whichever is lower.
+For example, let’s say a seller refunds $30 on an item with a 10% referral fee.
 The refund administration fee will be $0.60 (20% deducted from the $3 referral fee).

 Now, any would-be seller reading this might already be planning to forgo Amazon completely.
 However, such a policy may end up causing more harm than good.
-By creating a listing and ticking the ‘No Returns’ box, you may inadvertently send the wrong signals to potential customers.
-Can a seller that is unwilling to extend post-purchase services be trusted with providing quality products?
+Creating a listing and ticking the ‘No Returns’ box may inadvertently send the wrong signals to potential customers.
+Can a seller unwilling to extend post-purchase services be trusted to provide quality products?

 Buyers didn’t just wake up one day and decide to trust Amazon more than the local police or the government.
-Building and maintaining such high levels of trust is the direct result of years of building brand loyalty.
-The implementation of such policies makes buyers feel comfortable and willing to trust the third-party sellers of today and perhaps you tomorrow.
+Building and maintaining such high levels of trust directly result from years of building brand loyalty.
+Implementing such policies makes buyers feel comfortable and willing to trust the third-party sellers of today and perhaps you tomorrow.

 Amazon’s Core Advantage: Amazon Prime

-Nearly 150 million people across the globe have a Prime subscription that costs just $12.99 a month.
-An Amazon Prime membership opens the door to numerous perks including free 1-2 day shipping on most products, exclusive selection and shopping deals, the option to stream TV, movies, and much more.
-It’s also one of the primary reasons why Amazon has such a huge and dedicated customer base.
+More than 200 million people across the globe have a Prime subscription that costs just $14.99 a month.
+Additionally, an Amazon Prime membership opens the door to numerous perks, including free 1-2 day shipping on most products, exclusive selection, shopping deals, the option to stream TV, movies, and more.
+It’s also one of the primary reasons Amazon has such an enormous and dedicated customer base.

-In many aspects, Amazon Prime works like a gym membership.
-Once you’ve paid, you might as well utilize the service.
-But how is this beneficial to the sellers?
-Well, a gigantic customer base that’s willing to dish out money especially during holidays like Prime Day and Black Friday is just what sellers need to maintain consistent sales and revenue.
+So how is this information beneficial to the sellers?
+Well, a huge customer base that’s willing to dish out money, especially during holidays like Prime Day and Black Friday is just what sellers need to maintain consistent sales and revenue.

 What to Sell on Amazon and Zoning in on the Ideal Product

 While Amazon does permit the sale of used goods, it encourages and even incentivizes the sale of new products.
-Sellers may also list refurbished electronics but only after meeting Amazon Renewed’s set criteria.
+Sellers may also list refurbished electronics only after meeting Amazon Renewed set criteria.
 Let’s go over some of the more popular and open categories sellers can enter:

 • Home and Garden: Dishware, décor, furniture, kitchen gear, storage items, bedding, appliances, pet supplies, garden and lawn products, and hobby and craft products can be sold as new, used, collectible goods, or refurbished.

-• Tools and Home Improvement: Includes new, refurbished, and used hand & power tools as well as several other home improvement products like appliance parts, electrical and plumbing supplies, and building materials.
+• Tools and Home Improvement: Includes new, refurbished, and used hand & power tools and other home improvement products like appliance parts, electrical and plumbing supplies, and building materials.

 • Sports: The sale of new, refurbished, collectible, and used gear, clothing, and accessories for athletic activities like exercise and fitness, fishing, boating, hunting, and team sports is open to all sellers.